code-423n4/2022-10-thegraph-findings/data/chrisdior4-Q.md

 ==================

-# EVENT IS MISSING INDEXED FIELDS
+# 4.EVENT IS MISSING INDEXED FIELDS
 ## Each event should use three indexed fields if there are three or more fields

 There are 2instances of this issue: